InteraptSkills/Mongoose-with-MongoDB/README.md

  ## CRUD with Mongoose

- The Express generator already a ` routes` folder for us so let's go inside and create a file to hold our routes for Students & Projects.
+ The Express generator already provided us with ` routes` folder for us so let's go inside and create a file to hold our routes for Students & Projects.

  We will set up our routes now and test them in Postman.
-If you don't have Postman yet, follow this [link]https://www.getpostman.com/ to download.
+If you don't have Postman yet, follow this [link](https://www.getpostman.com/) to download.

   Before we start testing, install nodemon.
 Then, add this to your pacakage.json file `